 Of special note:

-- The Event Safety Alliance has released The Event Safety Alliance Reopening Guide.
+- The Event Safety Alliance Reopening Guide from the Event Safety Alliance

 - CARES Act (national emergency stimulus bill), includes emergency funding for creative sector through National Endowment for the Arts and National Endowment for the Humanities, expanded unemployment insurance, SBA loans.

 - Artist Relief Fund: announced 4-8-20.
 A $10 million national emergency relief fund for artists and creative workers that will provide $5,000 no-strings-attached grants.
 It is intended for anyone who earns income from their creative or artistic practice and who has also been affected by COVID-19, including anyone whose livelihood and/or community depends upon the ability to make, exhibit, perform, publish, or sell artwork.